-They were probably thinking of the Messianic Kingdom, that will indeed have a concrete starting point, but the Lord does not give them that information.
+1 They were probably thinking of the Messianic Kingdom, that will indeed have a concrete starting point, but the Lord does not give them that information.
 He does go on to say to the disciples that the onset will be sudden.
-In the meantime, the King's true subjects have the Kingdom in their hearts, which presumably did not include those Pharisees, so 'within you' would be a generic
+In the meantime, the King's true subjects have the Kingdom in their hearts, which presumably did not include those Phar-

-11 I suppose He is referring to His physical presence among them.
+2 I suppose He is referring to His physical presence among them.
+When He returned to Heaven, they would certainly miss Him.